 Such is the reductio ad absurdum of a certain vein of ultramontanism.
-Thanks be to God it is not Catholicism, but only its rotten and sickly caricature.
+Thanks be to God it is not Catholicism, but only a rotten and sickly parody of it.

-The pope as servus servorum Dei who receives and hands on what he has received, the bishops as successors to the Apostles who do the same, and the faithful as recipients of Tradition and subjects of the sensus fidei have no place in this Rousseauean vision of a “general will” that emerges as if spontaneously from human meetings and human decisions.
-We might even say that the Bergoglian ecclesiology combines the worst features of the three social contract philosophers: it has Hobbes’s autocratic Leviathan in the person of the pope who is not Christ’s vicar but Christ’s replacement; it has Locke’s relativism about truth claims and the subordination of religion to political power; and it has Rousseau’s autocratic regime masquerading as the people’s will and voice.
+The pope as servus servorum Dei who receives and hands on what he has received, the bishops as successors to the apostles who do the same, and the faithful as recipients of tradition and subjects of the sensus fidei have no place in this Rousseauian vision of a “general will” that emerges as if spontaneously from human meetings and human decisions.
+We might even say that the Bergoglian ecclesiology combines the worst features of the three social contract philosophers: it has Hobbes’s autocratic Leviathan in the person of the pope, who is not Christ’s vicar but Christ’s replacement; it has Locke’s relativism about truth claims and the subordination of religion to political power; and it has Rousseau’s autocratic regime masquerading as the people’s will and voice.

 There are those who celebrate the “reconciliation” of the Catholic Church with Enlightenment philosophy.
 We who recognize, in keeping with Vatican I, that the divine constitution of the Church is unchanging and unchangeable, should not be among them.